 Now I'm adding these homemade blackberry muffins to my regular baking schedule.

-- Easy to make: the batter comes together in no time so you can whip them up at a moment's notice.
-Forty five minutes later they're out of the oven!
+- Easy recipe: the batter comes together quickly, so you can whip them up at a moment's notice.
+Forty five minutes later, they're out of the oven!

-- Make ahead: they keep well for a day at room temperature, covered, and freeze wonderfully.
+- Make ahead: they keep well for a day at room temperature, always covered or wrapped to prevent dryness.
+And also freeze wonderfully.
 In both cases, I suggest warming them in a medium oven (350°F/180°C) before eating.
 Great if you like something sweet for breakfast.

-- Adaptable: fresh berries are my first choice when blackberry season hits, but these can be made with frozen ones straight from the freezer with great results.
+- Versatile: fresh berries are my first choice when blackberry season hits, but these can be made with frozen blackberries straight from the freezer with great results.
 You can use lemon or orange zest besides the vanilla extract, and maybe a touch of ground cinnamon or nutmeg.
 They're easily adapted to your palate.

-- Blackberries: I always choose fresh blackberries when available, but frozen blackberries (unthawed) also work.
-Wild blackberries when in season are also wonderful.
+- Blackberries: choose fresh blackberries when available, but frozen blackberries (unthawed) also work.
+Wild blackberries, when in season, are also wonderful.

-- Citrus zest: we use lemon zest when the berries are sweeter and orange zest when they are acid because it's mellower.
+- Citrus zest: we use lemon zest when the berries are sweeter and orange zest when they are more acidic because it's mellower.
 Both work very well.
-A Microplane zester/grater is a great tool for this.
+A Microplane zester/grater is an excellent tool for this.

 - Milk: whole milk is our choice for the richness it adds, but reduced-fat milk and even almond milk can be used.